csteamengine/RPi-Quadcopter/README.md

 Next install the bluetooth support (Drivers, compilers and such) this one will take a long time so get comfortable:
    $ denotes a new line. this first one is a long line.

     $sudo apt-get install bluez-utils bluez-compat bluez-hcidump checkinstall libusb-dev libbluetooth-dev joystick
-      Make sure to run the above command as a single line.

 Once this is done you will need to download and compile the controller utility:

     $wget http://www.pabr.org/sixlinux/sixpair.c
     $gcc -o sixpair sixpair.c -lusb